Connie Sawyer, oldest working actress, dies at 105

 The character actress appeared in multiple film and television projects over the years, including roles in "Archie Bunker's Place," "Will & Grace" and "When Harry Met Sally."
 More recently, she appeared as the mother of James Woods's character in the Showtime series "Ray Donovan."

-"I loved working on 'Donovan' -- my son was a hitman, and I really got to cuss," she told The Hollywood Reporter in 2015.
+"I loved working on 'Donovan' -- my son was a hit man, and I really got to cuss," she told The Hollywood Reporter in 2015.

-Sawyer was born Rosie Cohen in Pueblo, Colorado in 1912 (the same year the Titanic sunk) to an immigrant Jewish family from Romania.
+Sawyer was born Rosie Cohen in Pueblo, Colorado, in 1912 (the same year the Titanic sank) to a Jewish family from Romania.

-Her parents, Samuel and Dora Cohen, moved to Oakland when Sawyer was young and she was enrolled in dance lessons.
+Her parents, Samuel and Dora Cohen, moved to Oakland when Sawyer was young and she enrolled in dance lessons.

-Her mother's love of theater and Vaudeville lead Sawyer toward acting as an 8-year-old.
+Her mother's love of theater and vaudeville led Sawyer toward acting as an 8-year-old.
 As a teen, she won amateur contests and landed her first professional gig on the radio.

 From there, Sawyer started doing a comedy act, performing on the Vaudeville circuit and nightclubs.